Why Baseball Fiction Is Magical, Literally

 So when you think about baseball, look beyond the facts and figures.
 There’s a reason it has a magic unlike any other, and a literature to match.

 Jon Reed is a writer and journalist who covers state politics in Ohio.
-He lives in Columbus with his girlfriend (who runs this blog), a number of cats, and memorabilia for a baseball team that hasn’t won a World Series since Truman was president.
+He lives in Columbus with his fiancée (who runs this blog), three cats, and memorabilia for a baseball team that hasn’t won a World Series since Truman was president.
 You can follow him on Twitter at @JonDReed.